mdhabibi/CNN-Predictor-for-Malaria_Cells-LIME-CAM/README.md

 - **Training and Validation**: Using an iterative approach with early stopping to prevent overfitting.
 - **Evaluation**: Assessing model performance with accuracy, precision, recall, F1-score, and AUC.

-## Dataset
+## Dataset Download Instructions

-The dataset is from [Kaggle's Malaria Cell Images Dataset](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria), which is hosted on Kaggle.
-It contains a large number of labeled microscopic images of cells infected with malaria as well as uninfected cells.
+The dataset used in this notebook is the "Malaria Cell Images Dataset", which is available on Kaggle.
+Due to its size (approximately 850 MB), it is not included in this repository.

-To download the dataset, you will need a Kaggle account and the Kaggle API installed on your machine.
-Follow these steps:
+To use this notebook, please download the dataset by following these steps:

-1. Go to your Kaggle account settings and scroll down to the API section to create a new API token.
-This will download a `kaggle.json` file containing your API credentials.
-3. Place the `kaggle.json` file inside the main notebook when the snippet below is executed:

-from google.colab import files

-uploaded = files.upload()  # Upload the kaggle.json file here
+1. Visit the [Malaria Cell Images Dataset](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria) on Kaggle.
+2. Download the dataset to your local machine.
+3. Extract the dataset to a known directory.
+4. Update the `dataset_path` variable in the notebook with the path to the extracted dataset on your machine.

+In addition, we have provided a script named "download_dataset_from_Kaggle.py" in Script directory for user who want to download the dataset directly from Kaggle.

 ## Exploratory Data Analysis (EDA)